Inada YuMe Massage Chair Review

 A Well-Written Manual

-This is something we feel compelled to mention any time we review an Inada massage chair, because if you’ve spent any time at all reading product manuals, you know they can often be cryptic and unhelpful.
+We feel compelled to mention this whenever we review an Inada massage chair because if you’ve spent any time reading product manuals, you know they can often be cryptic and unhelpful.

-That’s not at all the case here.
-You can tell that a lot of time and effort went into writing a manual that was comprehensive and easy to read.
-It’s a small feature, but a nice touch.
+ThThat’sot at all the case here.
+You can tell that a lot of time and effort went into writing a comprehensive and easy-to-read manual.
+It’s a small feature but a nice touch.

 Pros & Cons of the Inada YuMe Robo Massage Chair

-While the Inada YuMe Robo massage chair has some compelling features, there’s a reason it did not rank as well as many of Inada’s other models.
+While the Inada YuMe Robo massage chair has some compelling features, there’s a reason it did not rank as well as many of InInada’sther models.

 Additionally, there are some areas where the chair is simply lacking.
 For us, the most significant of these are:

-• Not enough airbags – Air massage is Inada’s signature feature.
+• Not enough airbags – Air massage is InInada’signature feature.
 They do it better than anyone.
 We don’t understand why the company would virtually abandon one of the things that define every other chair they make.
 The Yume needs more airbags.
 A lot more.

 • No heat – The only feature offering therapeutic value in this design is the stretch, and it is not as well-implemented as we’ve seen in other models.
 The addition of heat would be powerful in this chair.

-• Better Body Stretching – This would be solved, at least in part, by the inclusion of more airbags.
-The other thing they could do would be to offer it as a standalone, rather than part of an existing massage routine, and allow for body region selection, as they have done in other models.
+• Better body Stretching – This would be solved, at least in part, by the inclusion of more airbags.
+They could also offer it as a standalone, rather than part of an existing massage routine, and allow for body region selection, as they have done in other models.

 Inada YuMe Review Conclusion

-The Inada Yume massage chair is a good, but not a great massage chair.
-For the right user it could be a great fit, but you’d have to really want a chair with the rocking feature and be willing to overlook many of its built-in limitations.
+The Inada Yume massage chair is a good but not a great massage chair.
+It could be a great fit for the right user, but you’d have to really want a chair with the rocking feature and be willing to overlook many of its built-in limitations.